DavisPL-Teaching/189c/lecture4/README.md

 ## Plan for the next few days

-Using Z3 for some fun programming projects.
+Applications of Z3 to some fun programming problems.

 ## Looking ahead

+Try to unleash the full power of Z3:
 - Strings and regular expressions
 - Functions, arrays, etc.
 - Z3 internals
 - Z3 limitations

-- Then moving on to Dafny (HW4) and Rust (HW5).
+Then moving on to Dafny (HW4) and Rust (HW5).

 ## Recap